googleinterns/zetasql-lint/docs/checks.md

 **Linter Output**
 ```
-In line 1, column 14: Table names or table aliases should be UpperCamelCase.
+In line 1, column 14: Table names or table aliases should be UpperCamelCase. [table-name]
-In line 3, column 14: Table names or table aliases should be UpperCamelCase.
+In line 3, column 14: Table names or table aliases should be UpperCamelCase. [table-name]
-In line 6, column 24: Window names should be UpperCamelCase.
+In line 6, column 24: Window names should be UpperCamelCase. [window-name]
-In line 9, column 28: Function names should be UpperCamelCase.
+In line 9, column 28: Function names should be UpperCamelCase. [function-name]
-In line 10, column 28: Function names should be UpperCamelCase.
+In line 10, column 28: Function names should be UpperCamelCase. [function-name]
-In line 13, column 27: Simple SQL data types should be all caps.
+In line 13, column 27: Simple SQL data types should be all caps. [data-type-name]
-In line 15, column 27: Simple SQL data types should be all caps.
+In line 15, column 27: Simple SQL data types should be all caps. [data-type-name]
-In line 20, column 8: Column names should be lower_snake_case.
+In line 20, column 8: Column names should be lower_snake_case. [column-name]
-In line 21, column 8: Column names should be lower_snake_case.
+In line 21, column 8: Column names should be lower_snake_case. [column-name]
-In line 24, column 30: Function parameters should be lower_snake_case.
+In line 24, column 30: Function parameters should be lower_snake_case. [parameter-name]
-In line 25, column 30: Function parameters should be lower_snake_case.
+In line 25, column 30: Function parameters should be lower_snake_case. [parameter-name]
-In line 26, column 30: Function parameters should be lower_snake_case.
+In line 26, column 30: Function parameters should be lower_snake_case. [parameter-name]
-In line 28, column 24: Constant names should be CAPS_SNAKE_CASE.
+In line 28, column 24: Constant names should be CAPS_SNAKE_CASE. [constant-name]
 ```

 ## join